syncfusion-content/windowsforms-docs/WindowsForms/Tools/NavigationPackage/XPTaskBar/Is-it-possible-to-sort-the-XPTaskBarItems-of-an-XPTaskBarBox.md

 title: Is it possible to sort the XPTaskBarItems of an XPTaskBarBox
 description: Frequently Asked Questions
 platform: windowsforms
-control: Navigation Package
+control: XPtaskBar
 documentation: ug
 ---
-## Is it possible to sort the XPTaskBarItems of an XPTaskBarBox?
+# Is it possible to sort the XPTaskBarItems of an XPTaskBarBox?

 Yes.
 It is possible to sort the XPTaskBarItems of an XPTaskBarBox control, by calling the Sort() method as follows.